What is a Personal Injury?

 Download our Free Auto Accident Glovebox brochure to keep in your vehicle in case you are in an accident.
 The brochure contains step by step instructions of what you should do if you are in an accident and space to write down all the information you may need later.

 Your lawyer will discuss the payment for medical bills in detail with you.
 Your medical bills may be paid by one of the following methods:

-- Personal injury Protection or medical payments from your automobile policy if you were involved in an automobile accident;
+2. Personal Injury Protection or Medical Payments from your automobile policy if you were involved in a car accident;

-- Your own personal funds if you are not insured;
+3. Your personal funds if you are not insured;

 Will the doctors, hospitals and other medical facilities wait for payment if I’m unable to pay on medical bills as they are incurred?